Noma (disease)

 Noma (also known as gangrenous stomatitis or cancrum oris) is a rapidly-progressive and often-fatal gangrenous infection of the mouth and face.
 Noma usually begins as an ulcer on the gums and rapidly spreads into the jawbone, cheek, and facial soft tissues.
 This is followed by death of the facial tissues and fatal sepsis.
 Survivors are left with severe facial disfigurement often with impairments in breathing, swallowing, speaking, and vision.
-In 2023 noma was added to the World Health Organization's list of neglected tropical diseases.
+In 2023, Noma was added to the World Health Organization's list of neglected tropical diseases.

-This disease is strongly linked to poverty and malnutrition, and predominantly affects children between the ages of two and six years in the least developed countries around the world, primarily in sub-Saharan Africa; noma has also been seen in severely immunocompromised people in the developed world.
+This disease is linked to poverty and malnutrition; noma has also been seen in severely immunocompromised people in the developed world.
 It is preventable by proper nutrition and oral hygiene.
 Noma is most common in impoverished environments with poor healthcare infrastructure; as a result, many cases go undiagnosed, untreated, and unreported.
-There are no reliable estimates of its prevalence – in 1998 WHO estimated that there were 140,000 cases per year with a fatality rate of 90%; no more recent estimates are available.

-Noma is an opportunistic infection linked to several microbes that take advantage of malnutrition and compromised immunity.
+It is an opportunistic infection linked to several microbes that take advantage of malnutrition and compromised immunity.
 There is no evidence of direct transmission from person to person.

 In the early stages, it can be treated effectively with antibiotics and nutrition supplements.
 If diagnosed early enough, there can be proper wound healing.
 After recovering, patients with disfigurement require complex surgical rehabilitation.

-Noma survivors experience high levels of stigma, social isolation, and discrimination within their communities.
+There are no reliable estimates of its prevalence – in 1998 WHO estimated that there were 140,000 cases per year with a fatality rate of 90%.
+It predominantly affects children between the ages of two and six years in the least developed countries around the world, primarily in sub-Saharan Africa.
+Noma survivors experience stigma, social isolation, and discrimination within their communities.
 These can be countered by education and community outreach programs.